Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 First, property and function references are treated equally, as both kinds of references have a type which is a subtype of a [function type][Function types].
 Second, the type information needed to perform the resolution steps is acquired from _expected type_ of the reference itself, rather than the types of arguments and/or result.
+There are several special cases which enhance what is considered the expected type.
+* If [SAM conversion][SAM conversion] is available for a callable reference with a [functional interface][Functional interface declaration] expected type, the associated function type of that functional interface is used as the expected function type for callable reference resolution; after the callable reference is resolved, it may be converted to the original functional interface type using SAM conversion.
 The `invoke` operator convention **does not** apply to callable reference candidates.
 Third, and most important, is that, in the case of a call with a callable reference as a parameter, the resolution is **bidirectional**, meaning that both the callable being called and the callable being referenced are to be resolved _simultaneously_.